Bodybuilding nutrition programming consists of three distinct phases that include bulking, cutting, and maintenance.

-If you find yourself not being able to lift as much as you were lifting before, it likely indicates that you are low in glycogen stores.
-This means you will want to eat starchy foods high in glycogen, such as pasta, rice, potatoes, quinoa, and leguminous plants.
+If you find yourself not being able to lift as much as you were lifting before, you could be low in glycogen stores.
+You can restore glycogen stores by eating starchy foods high in glycogen, such as rice, potatoes, quinoa, and legumes like lentils and beans.

-If you are lacking in energy, then it is time to get some carbs in you.
-They provide fast-acting energy and can help if you are feeling more tired than you usually are.
+If you are lacking in energy, you may need to increase your carbohydrate intake.
+They provide fast-acting energy and can help if you are feeling tired.

 Brain fog is characterized by difficulty thinking or concentrating - when your brain feels a little bit “foggy” or “sluggish”.
-This kind of feeling is quite common (like for example when people are sick with the flu or something), however, if it gets severe, then you might need to look into getting more carbohydrates in you since this is what your brain runs on.
+This kind of feeling is quite common (for example when people are sick with the flu), however, if it gets severe, then you might need to look into getting more carbohydrates in you since this is what your brain runs on.

 Feeling shaky after working out is never good.
 If this happens to you, it likely means your blood sugar is low.
 Carbs, as well as sugars, should help this feeling go away.

-We realize it might look like we are beating a dead horse, but the solution to this problem is also to increase your carbohydrate intake.
-Often when people are trying to bulk up, they increase their protein intake but they neglect their carb intake, and although protein is important, carbs are what make your body run and work out with ease.
+It may look like we are beating a dead horse, but the low energy is often linked to low carbohydrate intake.
+Often when people are trying to bulk up, they increase their protein intake but they neglect their carb intake, and although protein is important, carbs are your body's preferred fuel source.

 The main points to keep in mind when bulking are: keep your calorie intake high (in a small surplus over normal to maximize lean muscle and minimize fat gain), eat adequate protein for muscle building, consume enough carbs so you can maintain your energy levels, eat 'healthy' fats, train hard, and enjoy the journey.